Call to Arms (Sick of It All album)

 Call to Arms is the fifth full-length studio album from American hardcore punk band Sick of It All.
 It was the band's first full-length release on Fat Wreck Chords and follows the 1998 EP, Potential for a Fall.

 Critical reception

 The A.V.
 Club called the album "packed with all the sturm und drang of its previous releases, bearing the hallmarks of virtually all good hardcore: breakneck speed, heavy guitar riffs, and shouting that would be unintelligible were it not for the lyric sheet."
 CMJ New Music Report wrote that the songs "come from the gut — anthems in the truest sense, flexing championship muscles that have been pumped up by working class bravado and street punk pride."
+July of Punknews stated “15 fast, furious, and angry anthems that only SOIA can pump out with such power.”
+Adding “I'm not going to call it a perfect album..1 or 2 songs lack their usual rawness, but then others take you straight back to their very first release.

 Track listing

 All tracks written by Sick of It All.